-This past Saturday, hundreds of people from up and down the west coast gathered at Civic Center Plaza for a Sudan solidarity march.
+This past Saturday, hundreds of people from up and down the west coast gathered in San Francisco for a Sudan solidarity march called for by the Sudanese Association of Northern California.

-Late last month, about two dozen people gathered in Hayward, for a community forum about what’s going on back in Sudan.
+Late last month, about two dozen people gathered in Hayward, for a community forum at the office of the Sudanese Association of Northern California, about what’s going on back in Sudan.
 Usually, speakers and the people who attend these events are adults, and they’d usually be speaking Arabic.
 But today’s event is different.

 Haifaa is a senior in high school.
 Her parents drove 40 miles from Tracy to this event.
 For her, it was the videos that started showing up on social media in late December that sparked her activism.